 To access the Yammer network configuration tools:

-In Office 365, go to Admin > Yammer > Configuration.
+In Microsoft 365 or Office 365, go to Admin > Yammer > Configuration.

 Or, in Yammer, click the Yammer settings icon and go to Network Admin > Configuration.

 In Microsoft 365 or Office 365 Yammer networks, the name in the Microsoft 365 or Office 365 company profile overrides the Network name setting in Yammer.
 To change the company profile settings, see Change your organization's address, technical contact, and more

 On the Configuration page, in the Basics section, specify the following:

 Network name: This is the friendly name of your network that is used in the Yammer header.
 This name is overwritten by the name used in the Microsoft 365 or Office 365 company profile.